Rocket League Rulebook – Ibex Gaming League

 • If both teams agree, or if required for performance reasons, other standard arenas may be used.

-• The Tournament Administration may enforce specific arenas if needed.
+• The Tournament Administration may enforce other specific arenas if needed.

 3.3 Game Settings